Charles W. Chesnutt: Writing

 Overall, Chesnutt's writing style is formal and subtle.
 A typical sentence from his fiction is a passage from The House Behind the Cedars: "When the first great shock of his discovery wore off, the fact of Rena's origin lost to Tryon some of its initial repugnance—indeed, the repugnance was not to the woman at all, as their past relations were evidence, but merely to the thought of her as a wife." - Chapter XX, "Digging up roots".

 Starting in the 1960s, when the Civil Rights Movement brought renewed attention to African-American life and artists, a long process of critical discussion and re-evaluation has revived Chesnutt's reputation.
 In particular, critics have focused on the writer's complex narrative technique, subtlety, and use of irony.
-Several commentators have praised Chesnutt's exploration of racial identity, the manner in which he used African-American speech and folklore, and his criticism toward the skewed logic put forth by Jim Crow laws.
+Several commentators have praised Chesnutt's exploration of racial identity, the manner in which he used African-American speech and folklore, and his criticism of the skewed logic put forth by Jim Crow laws.
 Chesnutt's longer works laid the foundation for the modern African-American novel.